 As consumers, millennials buy brands — not products.
 Take advantage of the social channels millennials are already using to share your brand story and build relationships.
 Millennials use social media to inspire, motivate, and interact with the community around them.
 To get through to the content-consuming demographic, flaunt your brand personality and contribute value to the community, no strings attached.
 Not sure where to start?
 Promote research, skill-building workshops, and webinars to engage your audience.
 What can set your firm apart from competitors is how your audience feels towards you.
 As a group that values transparency, millennials aren’t afraid to drop a brand over bad press, a poor experience, or conflicting values.
 By sharing your brand story, contributing value, and nurturing relationships on and offline, millennials are likely to stick around for the long haul.

 Laying a strong foundation with millennials today will solidify relationships with the largest workforce for years to come.
 To build a grade A millennial customer experience, brands need to ensure they’re using the right tools and the smartest channels.
-By investing in mobile collaboration platforms like Liscio, with in-app messaging and invite-only access, firms can build the best environment to support, delight, and retain the ultimate tech-savvy demographic.
+By investing in mobile collaboration platforms with in-app messaging and invite-only access, firms can build the best environment to support, delight, and retain the ultimate tech-savvy demographic.